angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 Another option, albeit a slower one again is :card[Solve the Equation].
 This costs {2}{U} but allows you to place the Doomsday, or other target, directly into your hand.
-It can be favourable for lists that either want access to a more toolbox approach to some of the deckbuilding choices or a slower, more controlling one.
+It can be favorable for lists that either want access to a more toolbox approach to some of the deckbuilding choices or a slower, more controlling one.
 There are many other options that could be considered like :card[Burning Wish], :card[Profane Tutor] or :card[Spoils of the Vault] however